Volunteer Opportunities

 Throughout CT — CCE’s primary goal is to empower individual citizens to have a stronger voice and greater influence in the development and implementation of public policies affecting our water, land, and air in the Connecticut region.
 Visit the Citizens Campaign for the Environment website for more info.

 Throughout CT — Volunteers participate in a free training day and then teach Family Fishing courses in their hometowns.
 Courses are usually run in partnership with town/city recreation departments and the CT Department of Energy and Environmental Protection provides all the equipment necessary.
 Our Water, Fish and Fishing curriculum is supported by fishing tackle, fish pictures, display materials, and student booklets.
-Visit the Connecticut Aquatic Resourced Education (CARE) Program website or call (860) 424-FISH.
+Visit the Fish with CARE – Connecticut Aquatic Resources Education website or call (860) 424-FISH (3474).

 Connecticut Audubon Society